 Is Rosemary Safe For Rabbits

 Not recommended for pregnant animals.
 It could cause a miscarriage.

-You can find smaller amounts but they are not a whole lot different from buying all 16oz.
+You can find smaller amounts but they are not a whole lot different price-wise from buying all 16oz.
 If you keep it in a dry and dark place you can keep it for over a year.